avrahamappel-humi/open-api-generator/README.md

 }
 ```

 The second way is to typehint an instance of the `Humi\OpenApiGenerator\RequestInterface` as the request argument.
-Any Laravel FormRequest will do, just add the interface to the class.
+Any Laravel FormRequest will do (or really anything, as long as it has a `rules` method), just add the interface to the class.

 <!-- prettier-ignore -->
 ```php